Yefym707/Game/README.md

 Loud actions such as gunfire or revving an engine place noise tokens on the board.
 These markers linger for a couple of rounds and at the end of each round may spawn new zombies, capturing the tension of physical board games that track noise.
-Survivors can even toss a supply to deliberately place a noise marker on a neighboring tile, luring the horde elsewhere.
-  Simple crafting lets survivors convert supplies into medkits, traps, campfires, flashlights and molotov cocktails for a tactical edge.
+Survivors can toss a supply to deliberately place a noise marker on a neighboring tile or deploy a crafted decoy to draw the horde elsewhere.
+Simple crafting lets survivors convert supplies into medkits, traps, campfires, flashlights, decoys and molotov cocktails for a tactical edge.
 A day/night cycle reduces visibility after dark unless a survivor carries a flashlight.
 Scattered shelters on the board offer weary survivors a safe place to rest and recover extra health or hunger.